 Important note: All of the characters shown below are owned and fully copyrighted by the Walt Disney Company and Carl Barks.
 The images of these copyrighted artworks are provided here for informational and research purposes only and not for any commercial reuse or reproduction.
 The photographic images are watermarked as per their source.

-Richard Sefton was the Connoisseur sculptor/designer for all of the Disney ducks studies shown below.
+Richard Sefton was the Connoisseur sculptor/designer for all of the Disney ducks studies shown here.
+All of them were designed at the original Connoisseur of Malvern studio, although the final three retail releases were not physically produced there.

 Always Another Rainbow was issued as a limited edition of 100 numbered sculptures plus ten artist’s proofs.
 It was the first in the series and is based on a 1974 Barks painting.
 There were 16 separate components to the sculpture and all of the ‘gold’ representations such as the nuggets and the veins in the rocks, were applied in 22k gold.
 None of these sculptures were destroyed, as they had all sold out before the ‘destruction event’.
 The first numbered sculpture sold for just under $25,000; the others sold for between $11,000 and $12,000 each.
 The artist’s proofs were priced at approximately $17,000 each.
 Each sculpture was accompanied by the softcover book which also contained the certificate of authenticity.